LukaszPasich/Anaconda-MAA-MS1/README.md

 	- The image from the kids class in that section also reinforces the message that Anaconda academy accepts children from the very young ages.
 	- The contact form provided on _Contact_ page can be used to find out more information.

-6. As a busy working adult who would like to start the training, I expect to find a time table of classes, to make sure first of all that it's is possible for me to attend the classes time-wise before I get in touch and start the process of becoming a member.
+6. As a busy working adult who would like to start the training, I expect to find a time table of classes, to make sure first of all that it is possible for me to attend the classes time-wise before I get in touch and start the process of becoming a member.

 	- The timetable on the 'Times & Prices' page has a clearly laid out schedule of classes per day/ per hour, with the discipline + age group/ skill level clearly indicated.
 	- Once the user identifies the class they want to participate in (discipline + age group/ skill level) on the _Classes_ page, they will be able to find the class their interested in in the Class Schedule on _Times & Prices_ page.